pingcap/docs-cn/system-variables.md

 - When this value is greater than `0`, TiDB will batch commit statements such as `INSERT` or `LOAD DATA` into smaller transactions.
 This reduces memory usage and helps ensure that the `txn-total-size-limit` is not reached by bulk modifications.
 - Only the value `0` provides ACID compliance.
 Setting this to any other value will break the atomicity and isolation guarantees of TiDB.

+### `tidb_enable_amend_pessimistic_txn` <span class="version-mark">New in v4.0.7</span>

+- Scope: SESSION | GLOBAL
+- Default value: 0
+- This variable is used to control whether to enable the `AMEND TRANSACTION` feature.
+If you enable the `AMEND TRANSACTION` feature in a pessimistic transaction, when concurrent DDL operations and SCHEMA VERSION changes exist on tables associated with this transaction, TiDB attempts to amend the transaction.
+TiDB corrects the transaction commit to make the commit consistent with the latest valid SCHEMA VERSION so that the transaction can be successfully committed without getting the `Information schema is changed` error.
+This feature is effective on the following concurrent DDL operations:

+    - `ADD COLUMN` or `DROP COLUMN` operations.
+    - `MODIFY COLUMN` or `CHANGE COLUMN` operations which increase the length of a field.
+    - `ADD INDEX` or `DROP INDEX` operations in which the index column is created before the transaction is opened.

+> **Note:**
+>
+> Currently, this feature is incompatible with TiDB Binlog in some scenarios and might cause semantic changes on a transaction.
+For more usage precautions of this feature, refer to [Incompatibility issues about transaction semantic](https://github.com/pingcap/tidb/issues/21069) and [Incompatibility issues about TiDB Binlog](https://github.com/pingcap/tidb/issues/20996).

 ### tidb_enable_cascades_planner

 - Scope: SESSION | GLOBAL